+The RCoA, FICM and FPM will not send a representative if the JD has not been approved.
 The RCoA, FICM and FPM, require a minimum of 1.5 SPAs per week for consultants and specialty doctors to maintain competence and allow revalidation.